CHAMBER WORKS

 has the horn and piano leaping in octaves to indicate the dire

 straights our planet is in in with global warming.
-"Melting Ice"
+"Ice Melting"

 conjures up the melting of the glaciers in Alaska which I have